Fuji (apple)

-Overview
+Characteristics

 Fuji apples are typically round and range from large to very large, averaging 75 mm in diameter.
-They contain between 9–11% sugars by weight and have a dense flesh that is sweeter and crisper than many other apple cultivars, making them popular with consumers around the world.
+They contain from 9–11% sugars by weight and have a dense flesh that is sweeter and crisper than many other apple cultivars, making them popular with consumers around the world.
 Fuji apples also have a very long shelf life compared to other apples, even without refrigeration.
 With refrigeration, Fuji apples can remain fresh for up to a year.

+The Fuji thrives in areas with relatively warm summers.
+A late-season variety, the Fuji ripens after the McIntosh, Gala, and Honeycrisp, but at the same time as the Empire, Red Delicious, and EverCrisp.

+Popularity

 In Japan, Fuji apples continue to be an unrivaled best-seller.
 Japanese consumers prefer the crispy texture and sweetness of Fuji apples (which is somewhat reminiscent of the coveted Nashi pear) almost to the exclusion of other varieties and Japan's apple imports remain low.
-Aomori Prefecture, home to the Fuji apple, is the best known apple growing region of Japan.
+Aomori Prefecture, home of the Fuji apple, is the best known apple growing region of Japan.
 Of the roughly 900,000 tons of Japanese apples produced annually, 500,000 tons come from Aomori.

 Outside Japan, the popularity of Fuji apples continues to grow.
 In 2016 and 2017, Fuji apples accounted for nearly 70% of China's 43 million tons grown.
-Since their introduction into the US market in the 1980s, Fuji apples have gained popularity with American consumers — as of 2016, Fuji apples ranked number 3 on the US Apple Association's list of most popular apples, only trailing Red Delicious and Gala.
-Fuji apples are grown in traditional apple-growing states such as Washington, Michigan, Pennsylvania, New York, and California.
-Washington State, where more than half of America's apple crop is grown, produces about 135,000 tons of Fuji apples each year, third in volume behind Red Delicious and Gala varieties.
+Since their introduction into the US market in the 1980s, Fuji apples have gained popularity with American consumers.
+As of 2024, the Fuji ranked fifth among the most popular apple varieties in the United States, behind only the Gala, Red Delicious, Granny Smith, and Honeycrisp.
+Most American Fuji apples are grown Washington State, Michigan, New York, Pennsylvania, and Oregon.
+However, by 2025, the Fuji dropped to sixth place in Washington State, overtaken by the Cosmic Crisp.

-Fuji apples have recently been projected by the US Apple Association to be in 4th place as America's favorite apple.

-In the United States and Canada, the Price look-up code (PLU code) for Fuji apples is 4131.
+In the United States and Canada, the price look-up code for Fuji apples is 4131.